Spring soccer registration is now OPEN!

 TRAVEL SOCCER UNIFORM ORDERS:

 Travel soccer players will now be ordering uniforms from SOCCER.COM through individualized ordering links.
 Parents will receive the link, which is specific to each player, the day before or day of the uniform fitting night.
 Parents, you will pay when you place your online order and the uniforms will ship directly to your house.
-The deadline to complete your travel uniform order for the Fall 2018 season is TBD.
+The deadline to complete your travel uniform order for the Spring 2019 season is TBD.
 All ordering links will expire at that time.

 Note: BJSA is now be wearing Adidas products.
 All travel players were required to purchase new Adidas uniforms beginning with the Fall 2017 season.

 BJSA and TeamSports will be holding uniform fitting nights on the following dates: